dreibh/hipercontracer/README.md

 The HiPerConTracer Sync Tool helps synchronising collected results files from a vantage point (denoted as HiPerConTracer Node) to a collection server (denoted as HiPerConTracer Collector), using [RSync](https://rsync.samba.org/)/[SSH](https://www.openssh.com/).

+For information about the necessary underlying directory structure and file permissions, see [Recommended Directory Structure and File Permissions](#recommended-directory-structure-and-file-permissions).
+In case of problems, a misconfiguration of these is the most likely issue!

 ## Example
 Synchronise results files, with the following settings: